 All complaints will be investigated to identify the root cause.
 Details of the corrective and preventative action taken to resolve the issue and prevent re-occurrence will be recorded.
 The complainant is contacted (where requested) with the outcome of the investigation and the action to prevent further incidents.

-The EMS and ant specific Management Plans within it will be reviewed following receipt of any complaint.
+The EMS and specific Management Plans within it will be reviewed following receipt of any complaint.

 Any noise monitoring that may be required as part of an investigation will be carried out by a suitably qualified consultant.
 The TCM / Site Manager will inform the Environment Agency, where necessary, throughout the process following an elevated noise issue complaint.